Please visit the CapScribe 3 site.

-- CapScribe 2 is designed to be screen reader friendly.
+- CapScribe 2 is designed to be screen reader accessible.
 This work is just beginning.
-Our long term goal is to assure that CapScribe 2 screen reader navigation and tools are intuitive and quick to access.
+Our long term goal is to assure that CapScribe 2 is screen reader friendly, optimized so that navigation and tools are intuitive and quick to access.

-Many thanks to Broadcasting Accessibility Fund (BAF) for all their support and funding, without which CapScribe 2 would not be possible!
+We are grateful to the Broadcasting Accessibility Fund (BAF) for all their support and funding, without which CapScribe’s evolution would not be possible!